soumyajitsamanta/public-resources/ExperimentsAndResults.md

 # Different File Sharing Methods

-## Creating HTTP server and client with node + http-server
+## HTTP server with node + http-server and browser/wget client

 To share files using http clients and server we need node and http-server package installed, we can use `http-server` in command line as follows: